JosephLai241/URS/README.md

 - You can further simplify running the program by making the program executable.
 - `sudo chmod +x scraper.py`
-- Make sure the shebang at the top of scraper.py matches the location in which your Python3.6 is installed.
-You can use `which python3.6` to check.
-The default shebang is `#!/usr/bin/python3.6`.
+- Make sure the shebang at the top of scraper.py matches the location in which your Python is installed.
+You can use `which python` to check.
+The default shebang is `#!/usr/bin/python`.
 - Now you will only have to prepend `./` to run the scraper.
   - `./scraper.py ...`
 - Troubleshooting